 - 2.1 This document sets out the terms and conditions which form a part of the Contract between You and UCEM for You to study with UCEM.
-It is an important document which describes legal rights and responsibilities. - 2.2 The Contract is made up of the following documents: - 2.2.1 These terms and conditions

-- 2.2.2 The Regulations (opens new window) (which are published on the UCEM website) - 2.2.3 Your Programme specification (opens new window) (which is available on the UCEM website and was provided with Your Offer) - 2.2.4 The Module descriptors (opens new window) (available on the UCEM website) relevant to Your Programme - 2.2.5 The Student Protection Plan (opens new window) (which is included as Annex 1 to this document.) - 2.2.6 The Refund and Compensation Policy (opens new window) (which is included as Annex 2). - 2.2.7 The Student Complaints Procedure (opens new window), extracts of which as at the time of drafting this document are included as Annex 3. - 2.2.8 The UCEM Code of Practice (opens new window) (which is included as Annex 4). - 2.2.9 The VLE Terms of Use (opens new window) (which is included as Annex 5). - 2.2.10 Documentation, including your Commitment Statement, required by the ESFA as part of your apprenticeship Evidence Pack. - 2.3 By entering into the Contract You agree to comply with all of the above documents.
-They are also important documents describing legal rights and responsibilities. - 2.4 The Contract is formed when You accept the Offer by registering on the Programme for the first time. - 2.5 Once You have registered, UCEM will send You an email to confirm that You have accepted the Offer and have entered into the Contract with UCEM. - 2.6 The Contract will end if: - 2.6.1 You fail to complete Your studies within the maximum period of registration for Your Programme, as set out in the Regulations; - 2.6.2 You exhaust the permitted number of attempts at a module (normally four: a first sit and a Retake and in both instances You may have a Resubmission see the "Number of attempts" section of the Regulations) and You are not permitted to continue study to achieve an Intermediate Exit Award (see the "Number of attempts" section of the Regulations); - 2.6.3 You complete the Apprenticeship.
-The typical duration of Your Programme can be found in Your Programme specification.
-There is also a time limit within which You must complete Your Programme (see the "Maximum Period of Registration" section of the Regulations). - 2.6.4 UCEM exercises Our right to cancel the Contract early if You breach it (see clause 14) - 2.6.5 You exercise Your right to cancel the Contract (see clause 15).
+It is an important document which describes legal rights and responsibilities. - 2.2 The Contract is made up of the following documents: - 2.2.1 These terms and conditions - 2.2.2 The Regulations (opens new window) (which are published on the UCEM website) - 2.2.3 Your Programme specification (opens new window) (which is available on the UCEM website and was provided with Your Offer) - 2.2.4 The Module descriptors (opens new window) (available on the UCEM website) relevant to Your Programme - 2.2.5 Your Fee Schedule (which was provided with Your Offer) - 2.2.6 The Student Protection Plan (opens new window) (which is included as Annex 1 to this document.) - 2.2.7 The Refund and Compensation Policy (opens new window) (which is included as Annex 2). - 2.2.8 The Student Complaints Procedure (opens new window), extracts of which as at the time of drafting this document are included as Annex 3. - 2.2.9 The UCEM Code of Practice (opens new window), which is included as Annex 4. - 2.2.10 The VLE Terms of Use (opens new window), which is included as Annex 5. - 2.3 By entering into the Contract You agree to comply with all of the above documents.
+They are also important documents describing legal rights and responsibilities. - 2.4 The Contract is formed when You accept the Offer by registering on the Programme for the first time. - 2.5 Once You have registered, UCEM will send You an email to confirm that You have accepted the Offer and have entered into the Contract with UCEM. - 2.6 The Contract will end if: - 2.6.1 You fail to complete Your studies within the maximum period of registration for Your Programme, as set out in the Regulations; - 2.6.2 You exhaust the permitted number of attempts at a module (normally four: a first sit and a Retake and in both instances You may have a Resubmission see the "Number of attempts" section of the Regulations) and You are not permitted to continue study to achieve an Intermediate Exit Award (see the "Number of attempts" section of the Regulations); - 2.6.3 You complete the Programme.
+The typical duration of Your

+Programme can be found in Your Programme specification.
+There is also a time limit within which You must complete Your Programme (see the "Maximum Period of Registration" section of the Regulations).

+- 2.6.4 UCEM exercises Our right to cancel the Contract early if You breach it (see clause 16) - 2.6.5 You exercise Your right to cancel the Contract (see clause 17).